The Stranglers of Bombay: Production

+Release

+The film premiered at the London Pavilion on 4 December 1959, and was released on 18 January 1960.

 Critical reception

-The Monthly Film Bulletin wrote: "In spite of, or more probably because of, its veneer of historical truth, this is a particularly bestial contribution to the Hammer horror cycle: the parallels to much more recent atrocities seem more marked then ever.
+The Monthly Film Bulletin wrote: "In spite of, or more probably because of, its veneer of historical truth, this is a particularly bestial contribution to the Hammer horror cycle: the parallels to much more recent atrocities seem more marked than ever.
 The production is the usual flea-bitten affair, unimaginatively unconvincing, quite without period sense, and relying almost entirely for its appeal on visual outrages – blindings, evisceration, human heads thrown on to dinner tables, and so forth – which gain if anything by being shot for once in black-and-white."

+Picturegoer wrote: "Produced by the Hammer stable, this one runs true to form and splatters the screen evenly with gore; while the cast enters into the gruesome spirit of the thing enthusiastically."

+Picture Show wrote: "Creepy title isn't it? ...Guy Rolfe plays a determined British officer who sets out to expose the Thugs and in doing so we are treated to a big dose of blood-letting, strangling, a fight between a snake and a mongoose and other gory pursuits.
+Gruesome.
+It's not for the sensitive."

 Leslie Halliwell said: "semi-historical parade of atrocities, repellent but scarcely exciting."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Grisly thriller."